fvlgnn/timbrapp-extension/README.md

 *   Click on the extensions icon (usually a puzzle piece) in the address bar.
 *   Find TimbrApp Extension in the drop-down menu.
 *   **At this point, it is crucial to make the icon always visible:** Click on the pin icon next to TimbrApp Extension to "pin" it to the toolbar.
 This way, the icon will always be within reach and you can immediately view the reminders (indicated by a red badge).

+#### 3. Updating the Extension (Developer Mode)

+To update TimbrApp Extension to the latest version, follow these steps:

+1.  **Download the latest version:**
+    *   Visit the [releases page](https://www.google.com/search?q=https://github.com/fvlgnn/timbrapp-extension/releases/latest) on the GitHub repository.
+    *   Download the ZIP file of the latest available version.

+2.  **Replace the existing folder:**
+    *   Unzip the ZIP file.
+    *   Copy or move the unzipped files to the folder where you previously extracted the extension (e.g., `~/Documents/timbrapp-extension`).
+    *   Overwrite the existing files with those from the new version.

+3.  **Reload the extension:**
+    You have three ways to reload the updated extension:

+    *   **Restart the browser:** Completely close Google Chrome or Microsoft Edge and restart it.
+    *   **Reload from the extensions page:**
+        *   Type `chrome://extensions` in the address bar and press Enter.
+        *   Find TimbrApp Extension in the list.
+        *   Click the refresh icon (a circular arrow) next to the extension.
+    *   **Update all extensions (Chrome):**
+        *   On the `chrome://extensions` page, click the "Update" button in the upper right corner.

+This will update your TimbrApp Extension to the latest version.

 ### Usage